MourerAlex/RCausalSurvival/README.md

 See `vignette("getting-started")` once available.

-## Notes & gotchas
+## Notes

-Short answers to the questions that come up most.
 A full vignette is planned.

 **Two kinds of censoring — which is which?**
 `to_person_time()` splits censoring into two mechanisms, labelled per subject